nasa/earthdata-search/README.md

 ##### PostgreSQL

 Earthdata Search uses PostgreSQL in production on AWS RDS.
 If you don't already have it installed, [download](https://www.postgresql.org/download/) and install it to your development environment.
+We also use [pg-mem](https://github.com/oguimbal/pg-mem) for some tests and may roll it out to more tests in the future.  pg-mem is automatically installed along with all the other dependencies when you run `npm install`.

 **Recommended:** Use Homebrew